simgrid/simgrid/docs/source/Models.rst

 	...
 	</platform>

-The first property defines that this platform will be used with the ns3 model.
+The first property defines that this platform will be used with the ns-3 model.
 The second property defines the seed that will be used.
-Defined to ``time``, it will use a random seed, defined to a number it will use this number as the seed.
+If defined to ``time``, as done above, it will use a random seed.

 Limitations
 ===========

-A ns-3 platform is automatically created from the provided SimGrid platform.
+A ns-3 platform is automatically created based on the provided SimGrid platform.
 However, there are some known caveats:

   * The default values (e.g., TCP parameters) are the ns-3 default values.
   * ns-3 networks are routed using the shortest path algorithm, using ``ns3::Ipv4GlobalRoutingHelper::PopulateRoutingTables``.
-  * End hosts cannot have more than one interface card.
+  * End hosts cannot have more than one network interface card.
 So, your SimGrid hosts should be connected to the platform through only one link.
 Otherwise, your SimGrid host will be considered as a router (FIXME: is it still true?).

 Our goal is to keep the ns-3 plugin of SimGrid as easy (and hopefully readable) as possible.
-If the current state does not fit your needs, you should modify this plugin, and/or create your own plugin from the existing one.
+If the current state of development does not fit your needs, you can modify this plugin and/or create your own plugin based on the current one.
 If you come up with interesting improvements, please contribute them back.

 Troubleshooting